pv-udpv/iptvportal-client/docs/runnerctl-managed-mode.md

 RunnerCTL can maintain a pool of self-hosted runners declared in a YAML config.
 The manager keeps the desired set online by registering/starting runners and re-provisioning ephemeral ones after they finish.

+Use cases:
+- Private repos where users cannot add runners via the API.

 ## Config Schema

 Path: `/etc/runnerctl/runnerctl.yaml` (see `contrib/runnerctl.yaml.example`)